juju/docs/src/en/config-LXC.md

 storage.
 This may be useful in the case of multiple parallel running local providers or conflicts with other programs on your system.

-__Note: __If you are using encrypted home directories you have to set `$JUJU_HOME` or `root-dir` to point to a location __outside__ your home directory.
+!!__Note: __If you are using encrypted home directories you have to set `$JUJU_HOME` or `root-dir` to point to a location __outside__ your home directory.